 It can be like a harsh cough.
 Or an angry hiccup.
 Or a sharp shriek.
-One thing is for sure.
-When a Tasmanian devil speaks, you should just listen!
+It all depends on what is being said and who is doing the talking.
+When a Tasmanian devil “speaks,” it’s best to listen.

 This Tasmanian devil has large cubs on her back.

 To start, Tasmanian devils are marsupials.
 That’s a kind of mammal like the kangaroo.
 The young finish developing in their mother’s pouch.
 The pouch helps her feed and protect her newborns, called imps.
 A mother can give birth to as many as 40 imps.
 Yet, there is only space for four in her pouch.
 Only four can survive.